14. 6 in annexes, 1 on ground floor.

 all year except 1 week at Christmas.

-drawing room, reading room, restaurant, free Wi-Fi, in-room TV (Freeview), terrace, café/deli, 1-acre garden, unsuitable for disabled.
+drawing room, reading room, restaurant, free Wi-Fi, in-room TV (Freeview), terrace, cafe/deli, 1-acre garden, cafe wheelchair accessible.

 all day in public areas.